-Craig Scott is the recipient of Watershed's Patterns in Practice Residency - an opportunity to develop artistic ideas and conversations exploring data mining and machine learning.
-The Residency is part of a wider research project led by the University of Sheffield and the University of the West of England in partnership with Watershed, that seeks to understand how practitioner beliefs, values and emotions shape practitioner engagements with machine learning in drug discovery, higher education, and the arts.
+Craig Scott was the recipient of Watershed's Patterns in Practice Residency - an opportunity to develop artistic ideas and conversations exploring data mining and machine learning.
+The Residency was part of a wider research project led by the University of Sheffield and the University of the West of England in partnership with Watershed, that seeks to understand how practitioner beliefs, values and emotions shape practitioner engagements with machine learning in drug discovery, higher education, and the arts.

-Craig's research project - Improvised Human Machine Conversations - Instrumental Extensions and Amputations - explores our evolving human relationship with technological appendages, its effect on personal and collective mental health, perception of reality and how we relate to our own bodies, tools and each other.
+Craig's research project - Improvised Human Machine Conversations - Instrumental Extensions and Amputations - explored our evolving human relationship with technological appendages, its effect on personal and collective mental health, perception of reality and how we relate to our own bodies, tools and each other.

-Craig Scott says:
+Craig Scott said:

 “During this residency I am excited to explore using machine learning and curated data sets to partially control instruments that are simultaneously played by an improvising musician.
 I plan on using machine learning as a real time response to the improvising musician to explore how dataset bias affects real world outcomes.